iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/revocation.md

 Allows to request revocation of an issued credential, either by the holder or a trusted-party.
 If the revoker is unable to revoke the credential themselves, they may delegate the revocation to a different issuer, in which case they take on the role of trusted-party in their request.

 ### Relationships
+This protocol may rely on a `revocationType` negotiated in the [revocation-options](./revocation-options) protocol.
 <!-- [revocation-options](./revocation-o) protocol. -->

 ### Example Use-Cases